BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2018_short_notes.md

 20/10/2018
 ---
 That was a good day.
 I was doing my project for studies, changed tyres in the car (winter mode) and in the afternoon I went to my friends and we had fun 🙌🙌

+21/10/2018
+---
+It was a boring Sunday for me..
+I didn't do anything exciting.
+But it wasn't a waste of time.
+I ate dinner with my family.
+It was a valuable time and of course - delicious food 🍲 🍲

+22/10/2018
+---
+At the very morning I went to the gym and I did a good workout!
+Yeeeah!
+When you start the day like this it is really good, especially when you win with laziness.

+23/10/2018
+---
+My head ached today.
+This always happens when I focused on something too much.
+So after work I went for a short nap (which was longer and took me almost 2 hours).
+Then in the evening I could not sleep because I was rested.

+24/10/2018
+---
+I had a good day :).
+I felt fresh and I hadn't any headache or any other aches.
+Health is important!

+25/10/2018
+---
+I was at the gym in the morning.
+I did leg training.
+My legs hurt, but ... it's not that bad.
+Everything is great at work too.
+I finally found a problem and solution for the task I struggled for almost a week. 👍👍

+26/10/2018
+---
+I've been at local Java community meeting called Jsession.
+There was two presentations - two of very useful and practical!

+27/10/2018
+---
+What an intense day I had.
+I write a daily note at 9pm.. where I usually do it in the morning.
+I was at university today and at the conference (which was a waste of time in very warm words.